 Occasionally we may need to obtain personal information about you from a third party, but only if you've consented to us collecting the information in this way or you would reasonably expect us to collect the information about you in this way.

 We'll collect personal information to provide you with information about a financial product or service; to assess your application and eligibility for a financial product or service; to provide you with the financial products and services that you've requested; to administer our relationship with you; and to communicate with you about ING DIRECT and the products and services we offer, and then only when it's necessary for, or related to, these purposes.

-We'll also need to collect personal information necessary to comply with Australian and global legal or regulatory requirements that have extraterritorial application to ING DIRECT or the ING Group.
-For example, ING DIRECT has an obligation to identify customers for the purposes of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006.
+We'll also need to collect personal information necessary to comply with Australian and global legal or regulatory requirements including those that have extraterritorial application to ING DIRECT or the ING Group.
+For example, ING DIRECT has an obligation:

 If you don't provide the personal information that we request, we will generally not be able to provide you with ING DIRECT products or services.